Ersanio/snes-assembly-book/docs/programming/loading-and-storing.md

 ## LDY, STY, LDX, STX

-Now that we have learned the basics of loading and store values into addresses, let’s introduce the same loading opcodes, but for the index registers:
+Now that we have learned the basics of loading and store values into addresses, let's introduce the same loading opcodes, but for the index registers:
 |Opcode|Full name|Explanation|
 |-|-|-|
 |**LDY**|Load into Y|Load a value into Y|